UniBwM-IFS-AILab/REAP/README.md

 ### Install Unreal Engine 4 with the AirSim Plugin
 Follow the instructions under: https://microsoft.github.io/AirSim/build_windows/.
+The most up-to-date Version of Unreal Engine confirmed to be working is currently 4.27.2.

 Furthermore, AirSim requires a settings file to operate (should be located under "%USERPROFILE%/Documents/AirSim").
 Exchange the default settings.json file with the settings file provided in this repository.
 Alternative settings configurations can be found in the "AirSim_alternative_settings" directory.
 For those, just replace the content of the settings.json file with the chosen alternative.
 For detailed information about AirSim settings see: https://microsoft.github.io/AirSim/settings/.